-In accordance with GASB Statement No. 33, Accounting and Financial Reporting for Nonexchange Transactions, revenues for nonexchange transaction are recognized based on the principal characteristics of the revenue.
+Revenues for nonexchange transactions are recognized based on the principal characteristics of the revenue.
 Exchange transactions are recognized as revenue when the exchange occurs.
 The modified accrual basis of accounting is used by all governmental fund types.
 Under this basis, revenue is not recognized in the financial statements unless it is available to finance current expenditures.